myazann/RAG/README.md

 ❗ | Redesign the retriever class | ✅
 ❗ | Add option to pass arguments for prompts | ✅
 ❗ | Move the lamp dataset function to lamp utils | ✅

-## Notes

-- When making evaluation questions, include prompts with multiple questions.
-- Study benchmark datasets and their shortcomings